Appian Named a Leader in Digital Process Automation Software Report by Independent Research Firm

 About Appian

 Appian is a software company that automates business processes.
-The Appian AI Process Platform includes everything you need to design, automate, and optimize even the most complex processes, from start to finish.
-The world's most innovative organizations trust Appian to improve their workflows, unify data, and optimize operations—resulting in better growth and superior customer experiences.
+The Appian AI Process Platform includes everything you need to design, automate, and optimise even the most complex processes, from start to finish.
+The world's most innovative organisations trust Appian to improve their workflows, unify data, and optimise operations—resulting in better growth and superior customer experiences.
 For more information, visit appian.com.

 Follow Appian: Twitter, LinkedIn.